jadehopepunk/jadehopepunk/content/projects/panga/index.md

 ---
 title: Panga
 seo_title: Panga
-summary: Panga is a project to support multi-house collectives which want to try a plurality of different prefigutive ways of living.
+summary: Panga is a project to support multi-house collectives which want to try a plurality of different prefigurative ways of living.
-description: Panga is a project to support multi-house collectives which want to try a plurality of different prefigutive ways of living.
+description:
 slug: panga
 author: Jade